 - 20% Savings

-This remains my personal favourite out of all of the budget plans presented here.
+This remains my personal favorite out of all of the budget plans presented here.
 I’m giving it a spin with our own finances this year.
 We’re not in balance yet, but I’ll keep you updated as the year goes on.

-The 60% Solution by Richard Jenson
+The 60% solution by Richard Jenson

 - 60% Committed Expenses: regular bills, basic food and clothing, insurance premiums, charitable contributions, all taxes